-The SJSU Physics and Astronomy Club is a nationally recognized chapter (Chapter #6378) of the Society of Physics Students (SPS).
+The SJSU Physics and Astronomy Club is SJSU's local chapter (Chapter #6378) of the Society of Physics Students (SPS).
 We maintain an active presence on social media platforms including Instagram and Twitter (@physics_sjsu), as well as Discord and Facebook (see the join links below).
 The club room is physically located on the second floor of the Science Building, SCI 239, and we hold monthly Club meetings in hybrid format.
 Drop on by!

 Treasurer: Ian Nepomuceno

 Our mission is to educate and organize physicists, astronomers, and scientists of all disciplines, and to play a supportive and principled role in the pursuit of scientific enrichment.
 Within this community, we provide the opportunity to develop lasting friendships and foster professional connections with fellow undergraduate and graduate students, alumni, faculty, and professionals in the field.
 To achieve this, we seek to organize events and collaborations which extend scientific enrichment to both club members and the general community.

 Membership shall be open to all students and faculty at San Jose State University.
 Eligibility for membership or appointed or elected student officer positions shall not be limited on the basis of race, religion, national origin, ethnicity color, age, gender, gender identity, marital status, citizenship, sexual orientation, or disability.